 - 2.9 You expect to collect benefits if you’re currently incarcerated

 - 2.11 You didn’t get professional help

 - 2.12 Don’t regularly check the status of your SSDI application

 - 3 After you have filed an initial claim

 - 4 For more information…

 Before you file a claim

-Social Security has two disability programs that provide payments to people who need financial help in conjunction with their physical and mental disabilities.
+Social Security operates Medicare, retirement, and two disability programs — SSDI and SSI.
+The disability programs provide payments to people who need financial help in conjunction with their physical and mental disabilities.
 People often times confuse the two, and it is your job to make sure you apply for the right one, based on which one you qualify for so that you do not waste time pursuing a benefit that you may not be qualified to receive.

 Social Security Disability Insurance (SSDI) pays benefits for people who have worked and paid into Social Security through payroll deductions, and who have a disability that is expected to last at least one year or until they die.

 Supplemental Security Income (SSI) helps people who are disabled but do not qualify for SSDI benefits, either because they have not worked for a long time or they are students who have not yet entered the workforce.
 It is based completely on need and is generally for people with very low incomes who are 65 or older.